storlak/PythonMiniProjects/003 - Dictionary/README.md

 - Use meaning, synonym, antonym to search the meaning, synonym and antonym of a word.
 - Use clear button to clear the search and explanation area.
 - Use copy button to copy your search result.
+- If you have any questions or suggestions use [Disccusions](https://github.com/storlak/PythonMiniProjects/discussions)

 🌟 Contact Me for any suggestions!